When Financial Literacy is the Question – Financial Wellness Is the Answer

 Questions Asked – Answers Provided

-When financial consumers and credit union members want to discuss financial literacy, I think they are really looking for financial wellness.
+When financial consumers and credit union members want to discuss financial literacy, they’re really looking for financial wellness.

-While you might get questions about contribution limits for RRSPs and TFSAs, the answer you give should probably offer needs to include information about emergency funds and insurance.
+While you might get questions about contribution limits for RRSPs and TFSAs, the answers you offer need to include information about emergency funds and insurance.

 It’s a bit like asking your doctor about LDL and HDL in a cholesterol test when you should be figuring out how to change your diet or get more exercise.